arangodb/docs/3.9/arangosearch-analyzers.md

 Analyzer in the pipeline.

 The Analyzer is designed for cases like the following:
-- Normalize text for a case insensitive search and apply ngram tokenization
+- Normalize text for a case insensitive search and apply _n_-gram tokenization
 - Split input with `delimiter` Analyzer, followed by stemming with the `stem` Analyzer